What is a primary source?

 • journal articles

-Tertiary sources distil the content of primary and secondary sources, such as:
+Tertiary sources distill the content of primary and secondary sources, such as:

 • textbooks